braidn/blrrrg/posts/2025-06-14-gitlab-diffview.md

 Recently, we've moved all our managed [Git][git] repositories over to [GitLab][glb].
 Originally the plan was to use their self hosted option but, eventually the org saw the light and settled on their enterprise solution.
-Having never used [GitLab][glb] all that frequently The idea of deactivating [syntax highlighting][syn] wasn't one of the more troubling transition processes.
+Having never used [GitLab][glb] all that frequently, the idea of deactivating [syntax highlighting][syn] wasn't top mind during this transition.

-GitLab's DiffView,
+GitLab's [diff view][dfv],
-especially when working through any kind of code review, seems to break my brain.
+especially when working through any sized code review, seems to break my brain.
 [This link][dif] contains a perfect example of the dilemma.
 For an unknown reason,